pramindanata/architecture-katas/kata/room-with-a-view/readme.md

 - R18: Guest request housekeeping (see A5).
 - R19: Reservation staff re-generate "complete payment" link for a room with an expired payment.
 - R20: System assign housekeeping request to cleaning staff using round-robin.
-- R21: Reservation staff can lock/unlock a room smart lock.
+- ~~R21: Reservation staff can lock/unlock a room smart lock.~~ (see A12).
 - R22: Reservation/cleaning staff login into the system (see A10).
+- R23: Reservation staff see failed lock/unlock room logs.

 ### Non Functional